-Credit risk arising from derivative financial instruments is, at any time, limited to those with positive fair value, as recorded in the balance sheet.
+Credit risk arising from derivative financial instruments is, at any time, limited to those with positive fair value, as recorded in the statement of financial position.
 Derivative financial instruments are entered with related subsidiary companies for hedging purposes.
 The Company does not apply hedge accounting.